sebasibarguen/CarND-Vehicle-Detection/writeup.md

 #### Filters and False Positives

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+I used a moving average of the heatmap to give a smoother result.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

+![heatmap][image5]

+> Reference: `vehicle_detection.py` in lines ``.

 ### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]